 You can order gluten-free, cauliflower crust and broccoli crust pizzas at Pizza Barn.
 They also carry dairy-free cheese for those who are lactose intolerant.

 Did you enjoy this roundup of the best pizzerias in Minnesota?
-Check out my other roundups of what’s ‘Worth the Trip’
+Check out my other Best of Minnesota guides

 - 5 best places to play bingo in Minnesota